spettersson/splunk4patientprivacy/data_guide.md

 - `TIME_FORMAT` → Defines the expected timestamp format using a strftime-style pattern.
 - `MAX_TIMESTAMP_LOOKAHEAD` → Specifies how many characters Splunk should scan after TIME_PREFIX to extract the timestamp.

-For example, to properly apply event timestamp assignment on unstructured single-line logs with timestamps in ISO 8601 format (including microseconds):
+For example, to properly apply event timestamp assignment to unstructured single-line logs with timestamps in ISO 8601 format (including microseconds):
 ```ini
 TIME_PREFIX = ^  # A regex indicating that the timestamp is located at the beginning of each log record.
 TIME_FORMAT = %Y-%m-%dT%H:%M:%S.%6QZ  # Strptime indicating that the timestamp format follow ISO 8601 with microseconds.